-- "(a) REGISTRATION.- - "(1) In GENERAL.-It shall be unlawful for any digital asset broker or digital asset dealer (other than a natural person associated with a registered digital asset broker or registered digital asset dealer, and other than such a digital asset broker or digital asset dealer whose business is exclusively intrastate and who does not make use of any facility of a digital asset trading platform.system) to make use of the mails or any means or instrumentality of interstate commerce to effect any transactions in, or to induce or attempt to induce the purchase or sale of, any restricted digital asset unless such digital asset broker or digital asset dealer is registered in accordance with this section. - "(2) APPLICATION.-A person desiring to register as a digital asset broker or digital asset dealer shall submit to the Commission an application in such form and containing such information as the Commission may require for the purpose of making the determinations required for approval. - "(b) National Securities Association Membership.- - "(1) In GENERAL.-A digital asset broker or digital asset dealer may not register or maintain registration under this section unless such digital asset broker or digital asset dealer is a member of a national securities association registered under section 15A.
+- "(a) REGISTRATION.- - "(1) In GENERAL.- It shall be unlawful for any digital asset broker or digital asset dealer (other than a natural person associated with a registered digital asset broker or registered digital asset dealer, and other than such a digital asset broker or digital asset dealer whose business is exclusively intrastate and who does not make use of any facility of a digital asset trading platform-system) to make use of the mails or any means or instrumentality of interstate commerce to effect any transactions in, or to induce or attempt to induce the purchase or sale of, any restricted digital asset unless such digital asset broker or digital asset dealer is registered in accordance with this section. - "(2) APPLICATION.- A person desiring to register as a digital asset broker or digital asset dealer shall submit to the Commission an application in such form and containing such information as the Commission may require for the purpose of making the determinations required for approval. - "(b) National Securities Association Membership.- - "(1) In GENERAL.- A digital asset broker or digital asset dealer may not register or maintain registration under this section unless such digital asset broker or digital asset dealer is a member of a national securities association registered under section 15A. - "(2) Exception.- A digital asset broker or digital asset dealer may register under this section without obtaining membership in a national securities association until the end of the 360-day period beginning on the date the first national securities association adopts rules to admit Treatment under section 15A.-

-- "(2) Treatment under section 15A.- - "(A) IN GENERAL.-For purposes of section 15A- - "(i) the term 'broker' includes a digital asset broker; - "(ii) the term 'dealer' includes a broker and the term 'registered broker' includes a registered digital asset broker;
+"(A) In general.- For purposes of section 15A-

+"(i) the term 'broker' includes a digital asset broker and the term 'registered broker' includes a registered digital asset broker;